Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 If you want to understand this process better, see this article on metabolic adaptation.

-This is very common.
 It does not mean you are lazy or careless.
 It means tracking food is harder than most people realize.

 Small things add up fast: